Bolekhiv - guidebook

 Salt from the Solomon Hill

-In the 19th century, the salt works in Bolekhiv was one of the most profitable businesses in Galicia, employed 49 workers and 10 administrative staff, and produced 50 to 70 thousand hundredweight of salt per year.
-The industry developed – there were three factories producing leather goods and textile factories, but extraction of salt remained the most important industry in the city.
-Bolekhiv also became famous due to therapeutical water, rich in minerals and iodine.
+In the 19th century, the salt refinery in Bolekhiv was one of the most profitable businesses in Galicia, employing 49 workers and 10 clerks and producing from 50,000 to 70,000 cwt of salt per year.
+Three leather factories and a textile factory were established in town in the 19th century, yet salt remained the most important trading commodity.
+In the late 19th century, Bolekhiv also became a medical spa due to its therapeutic water, rich in minerals and iodine.

-Between November 1918 and May 1919, Bolekhiv was a part of the West Ukrainian People's Republic, while in the interwar period it was incorporated into the Second Polish Republic.
+Between November 1918 and May 1919, Bolekhiv administration reported to the shortlived government of the West Ukrainian People’s Republic, while in the interwar period, to the sejm of the Independent Poland.

 The Jews of Bolekhiv

-The Jewish quarter was in the south-east part of Bolekhiv and included the first wooden synagogue, which burned down in 1670.
-Bishop Jerzy of Lviv lent the community leaders Lejbe Ickowicz and Lipman Łazarewicz, funds for the reconstruction of the Jewish quarter.
+The Jewish district was located in the southeastern part of Bolekhiv, where the first wooden synagogue was built.
+After the synagogue and the nearby houses were burnt down as a result of the 1670 fire, Bishop Jerzy of Lwów (now Lviv) lent funds to the Jewish communal leaders Lejba Ickowicz and Lipman Łazarewicz for the reconstruction of the Jewish quarter.

-One of the most famous Rabbis of Bolekhiv of the 18th century was Rabbi Jacob ha-Levi Horowitz (1679–1754), who later moved to Brody аnd was replaced by his son – Rabbi Mordke.
-In the 1780s, approx. 1.3 thousand Jews lived in Bolekhiv.
+In the 1760s, approx. 1,300 Jews lived in Bolekhiv.
+One of the most famous local 18th century rabbis was Rabbi Ya’akov ha-Levi Horowitz (1679–1754), who later moved to Brody and was replaced in Bolekhiv by his son, Rabbi Mordke Horowitz.

-In 1845, a Jewish hospital was opened, traditionally managed by the qahal, and in 1856, a Jewish school was set up, where children were taught Hebrew, Polish and German.
-In 1902, a school for girls was established, with Hebrew as language of instruction; in 1908, a school for boys was opened.
+In 1845, a Jewish hospital, managed by the kahal, was established in Bolekhiv, and in 1856, a secular Jewish school was opened.
+In it, children received education in three languages, Hebrew, Polish, and German.
+In 1902, a Zionist-oriented school for girls was opened, with Hebrew as the main language of instruction, and a similar school for boys opened its doors six years later.

 World War II and the Holocaust

-In April 1942, at the Jewish cemetery in the Dolzka village another 450 Jews were shot (in the so-called "second Aktion").
-In June 1942, 4,281 Jews lived in Bolekhiv and the surrounding villages; 1,588 of them did forced labour.
-In August 1942, the Jews from surrounding villages were resettled to Bolekhiv.
-The third "Aktion" took place on 3–5 September 1942.
-Only approx. 2.5 thousand Jews survived in the city.
-In October and November 1942, some Jews were transported to the ghetto in Stryj.
-Only 1,748 Jewish workers remained in Bolekhiv.
-In December 1942, Jews working in Bolekhiv were transferred to the barracks.
-At the same time, the ghetto was under liquidation.
-All the Jews remaining in the city were shot by the Germans in July 1942, during the fourth "Aktion".
-They were buried at the Jewish cemetery in Bolekhiv.
-All the Jews transported to Stryj were also shot.
-On 23 August 1943, the ghetto in Bolekhiv was finally liquidated.
+In June 1942, some 4,281 Jews were still staying in Bolekhiv and surrounding villages; 1,588 were engaged in forced labour.
+In August 1942, Jews from the surrounding villages were resettled to Bolekhiv.
+The third Aktion took place on September 3–5, 1942.
+After that, only about 2,500 Jews remained in the town.
+In October and November 1942, some Jews were transported to the ghetto in Stryj, while 1,748 Jews able to do work remained in Bolekhiv.
+In December 1942, the Jews working in Bolekhiv were transferred to the barracks, later shot and buried at the Jewish cemetery in Bolekhiv.
+All the Bolekhiv Jews transported to Stryj were also shot.
+On August 23, 1943, the ghetto in Bolekhiv was liquidated.

-During the Nazi regime in Bolekhiv, 3.8 thousand Jews were killed and 450 were transported to the death camp in Belzec.
-Only 48 Jews, hiding in the surrounding forests, survived the Holocaust.
-After the war, in 1945–1946, they went to Poland.
+During the Nazi rule in Bolekhiv, 3,800 Jews were killed in the pits around the town and 450 were transported to Bełżec extermination camp.
+Only 48 Jewish people who managed to hide in the surrounding forests survived the Holocaust.
+After the war, in 1945 and 1946, most of them left for Poland.

-The Bolekhiv Jewish cemetery is located on a hill near the city; entrance from Mandryka, through a private courtyard.
-The cemetery has about 2.5–3 thousand matzevahs, the oldest dating from 1648.
-At a distance of approx. 50 m from the entrance, there is a tomb of the famous resident of Bolekhiv – Dov Ber Birkental.
-The matzevah contains an epitaph: "Here lies a famous, generous old man Dov Ber, son of Yehuda Birkental.
-May his soul be woven into the wreath of everlasting life."
-Next to it, there is a tomb of his wife Leia.
+The Jewish cemetery in Bolekhiv is located on a hill near the town; with the entrance from Mandryka St., through a private yard.
+The cemetery has about 2,000–3,000 matzevot, the oldest one dating back to 1648.
+Many have beautiful, sophisticated, and elaborate carved ornaments.
+About 50 metres from the entrance is the grave of one of the most famous dwellers of Bolekhiv, Dov Ber Birkenthal.
+His matzevah contains an epitaph, which reads: “Here lies a famous, generous elder, Dov Ber, son of Yehuda Birkenthal.
+May his soul be bound in the bond of life.”
+Next to it, there is the grave of his wife Leah.

 Synagogue (18th century), Ivana Franky Square